alexilyenko/alexilyenko.github.io/_posts/2017-09-19-uiautomator-basics.markdown

 configurator.setWaitForSelectorTimeout(timeout);
 ```

-These are most common classes in UiAutomator library.
-But there are others, which can be useful in building your automated test framework.
+These are the most common classes in UiAutomator library.
+But there are others, which might be useful in building your automated test framework.
 You can check them out in the [official documentation](https://developer.android.com/reference/android/support/test/uiautomator/package-summary.html).

 ## UiAutomator test example
 Since you already know about main classes in the library let's find out how to use them in your tests.